robcarver17/skipperman/docs/cadet_committee_help.md

 # See suggested members

-Click on the triangle to see a list of suggested committee members who have not yet been elected but are the correct age.
+Click on the ► next to `Suggested members` to see a list of suggested committee members who have not yet been elected but are the correct age.
 This is useful when sending invitations to cadet parents to ask their children to apply.

 # Add a new committee member

-To add a new member, select from the dropdown list of cadets in the row including 'Prospective committee member'.
+To add a new member, select from the dropdown list of cadets in the top row next to the label `Prospective committee member`.
 Only members are shown - you may want to edit a cadet FIXME REF to correct their membership status if they aren't shown here.
 Then enter the date their term starts.
 This should be the 1st November (the nominal date of the EGM) in the year they are in year 12.
 Terms should last for two years.
 Except if you are adding a cadet very late or early, this should be filled in correctly.
 Then click 'Add on new member'.
 They will appear eithier as a current committee member or as an elected non serving member, depending on whether their term has started or not.

 # Selection and deselection

 Cadets can sometimes be temporarily suspended or permanently expelled from the committee.
 Click on the button next to an existing committee member to deselect them.
 A member who is temporarily suspended can be reinstated.
 If you make an error in adding a committee member you can also deselect them.
-However this isn't ideal, so don't make errors.
+However, this isn't ideal, so don't make errors.